easthermutheumwengei/blog/README.md

 * Users can comment on blog posts
 * Users can register and login to become writers
 * Writers can create new blog posts
-* Writers can update and delete blog posts
+* Writers can edit and delete blog posts
 * Writers can delete comments

 ## Prerequisites